jvzonlab/OrganoidTracker/README.md

 Running the main program
 ------------------------
-Open an Anaconda Prompt, activate the correct environment and navigate to the The `organoid_tracker.py` script starts a graphical program that allows you to visualize and edit your data.
+Open an Anaconda Prompt, activate the correct environment and navigate to the folder in which you installed OrganoidTracker.
+The `organoid_tracker.py` script starts a graphical program that allows you to visualize and edit your data.